(1) This Policy replaces Chapter 4.20 of the Academic Policy (December 2010).

 (19) Students may be required to submit a copy of their assignment or thesis to an electronic originality checking service in order to determine whether the assignment or thesis is an original work.
 Academic staff, including relevant Higher Degrees Research Supervisors, may submit a student assignment or thesis to such a checking service for originality.
 The checking service may retain a copy of the assignment on its database for the purpose of future originality checking.

-(20) For more information, refer to the University's Electronic Originality Checking Protocols.
+(20) For more information, refer to the University's Text Matching Software Policy.

 (21) While this Policy is formulated on the principle that Southern Cross University values academic integrity as the foundation of excellence in research and scholarship, it is recognised that academic misconduct does occur.
 In such circumstances, investigations should be conducted and any penalties applied should be fair, reasonable, consistent and defensible.
 The Misconduct - Student Misconduct Guidelines provide examples of offences and appropriate penalties.